+++

 I have met people who think they understand the joy and transformation that marriage can bring.

-One set thinks they know it because, while not married, they have their own version of it called “pornography” or really any kind of sex outside of marriage.
-We cannot deny the reality of that experience, but I hope you realize that it has very little to do with the enduring joy of marriage.
-They will claim that they do not need to be married to experience the joy of sex; but even when it comes to that, they have settled for something less satisfying and less real.
-And while intimacy is a powerful and necessary part of marriage, it is hardly the primary source of the transformative joy that marriage provides.
-They think they get it, but they don’t, and their improper understanding leads them to accept something less than they should.
+One set thinks they know it because, while not married, they have their own version of it that seems to enjoy some of its benefits without – most notably sex – without any sacramental or institutional commitment.
+The availability of internet porn means that this can even be done without the bother of having a partner.
+No one can deny the reality of such experiences, but such experiences have precious little to do with the enduring joy of marriage.
+Such people claim that they do not need to be married to experience the joy of sex – the physical part of “two being made one”; but even when it comes to that, to sex, they have settled for something less satisfying and less real.
+And while intimacy is a powerful and even necessary part of marriage, it is hardly the primary source of the transformative joy that marriage brings.
+They think they get it well enough to do it their own way, but they don’t, and their improper understanding leads them to accept something less than they should.

 This is a great and wonderful mystery but, as with St. Paul, I speak not of marriage, but of the Church.
 (Ephesians 5:32)